polyurichard/lectures/Spring/spring.md

 }
 ```

-We will now define the `NotificationService`, which uses the `MessageService` to send messages.
+We will now define the client class  `NotificationService`, which uses the `MessageService` to send messages.
 - The `NotificationService` class is also annotated with `@Component`, which marks it as a Spring-managed bean.
 - In the code below, the `sendNotification()` method takes the message and recipient as parameters.
 It calls the `sendMessage()` method provided by `MessageService` to send the message to the recipient.